Python-project-3A/python-project-3A/README.md

 When you clone or pull the latest changes of this repository, you want to:

+- place yourself at the root of the directory
-- create a virtual environment if you haven't yet: `python3 -m venv .venv`
+- create a virtual environment if you haven't yet: `python3 -m venv .venv`.
+This will add a `.venv` directory at the root of the project.

 - activate it : `source .venv/bin/activate`
 - run `pip install -r requirements.txt` to install the dependencies

+## Linting/Formatting commands

+- lint the code (reveal the syntax errors): `ruff check .`
+- and to format the code properly: `ruff format .`